 The Dissertation Committee

 Doctoral students must have a dissertation or research committee to guide their dissertation project or research and to approve each stage of the process.
 Ordinarily, each dissertation committee must have a University at Albany full-time faculty member as chair.
-Individual exceptions to this requirement must be approved by the Dean of Graduate Education.
+Individual exceptions to this requirement must be approved by the Dean of The Graduate School.
 A faculty member may continue as chair of the dissertation committee after leaving the University.
 It is the committee chair’s responsibility to be accessible to the student and to see that the other members of the committee are kept informed of the student’s progress so that the committee members may react constructively and in a timely fashion.
 It is the student’s responsibility to keep the dissertation chair informed of his/her progress.